 Another classically easy recipe is a Ciabatta bread rolls recipe, so easy!

-Click the recipe link at the top of the page to go straight to the printable recipe card which includes ingredient amounts with a detailed ingredient list, instructions, and recipe notes.
+Click the recipe link at the top of the page to go straight to the printable recipe card, which includes ingredient amounts, a detailed ingredient list, instructions, and recipe notes.
 You can also scroll through the post for helpful tips and step-by-step instructions.
 The recipe card is located at the bottom of the post.

 Why this recipe works

 This tasty Amish bread recipe doesn’t require a stand mixer, dough hook, or any special equipment.
-It makes just one loaf of delicious bread.
+It makes just one loaf of delicious sandwich bread.
 If you want a second loaf you can double the recipe.

 Amish White Bread is the best bread recipe to hook you on bread making.